Pelvic floor dysfunction & physical therapy

 Locations

-Aurora Health Care offers a number of board-certified urogynecology specialists who treat the full range of pelvic floor disorders at our comprehensive centers throughout eastern Wisconsin.
-In addition to these locations, we offer pelvic physical therapy by referral at more than a dozen other centers.
-Call the location nearest you to set up an appointment today.
+Our board-certified urogynecology specialists treat the full range of pelvic floor disorders at our comprehensive centers throughout eastern Wisconsin.
+In addition to these locations, we also offer pelvic physical therapy by referral.

 Aurora West Allis Medical Center